richardjharris/yomikun-database/doc/future_ideas.md

 Wikipedia EN/WikiData contribute only ~20k names each compared to Wikipedia JA's 202k.
 The epwings even fewer.

+## old db handling

+Report + compare() use different old DBs

+## Handle hiragana + kanakana variants

+Most names (あけみ, ナオト) have kana variants recorded.
+Question is how we should handle other forms of the names.
+Should we insert phantom records for the other names?

 ## Incorrect kana

 Results for 菅野